 3. List legislative, regulatory and other measures that implement the general provisions in paragraphs 2, 3, 4, 7 and 8 of article 3.

-(a) Measures to ensure that officials and authorities provide and assist the required guidance is explicitly incorporated in article 3(4) of the Freedom of Information act (de Wet openbaarheid van bestuur) in conjunction with article 3, paragraph 45 and article 6, paragraph 23 of the General Administrative Law Act (GALA)(de Algemene wet bestuursrecht).
+(a) Measures to ensure that officials and authorities provide and assist the required guidance is explicitly incorporated in article 3(4) of the Freedom of Information Act (Dutch: Wet openbaarheid van bestuur) in conjunction with article 3, paragraph 45 and article 6, paragraph 23 of the General Administrative Law Act (GALA)(de Algemene wet bestuursrecht).

 (b) Measures to promote environmental education have not explicitly been translated into legislation.
 In 2008 a policy document “Kiezen, leren en meedoen 2008-2011” was laid down concerning environmental education.
 This policy document was drafted under responsibility of the previous ministries of Housing, Spatial Planning and the Environment (VROM), Agriculture (LNV) and Education (OCW).
 The implementation is being coordinated by an environmental education program-bureau.
-In 2011 a decision will be taken on whether environmental education will remain a national responsibility or will be delegated locally.

 In 2004 a cooperative venture by six ministries, the association of provincial authorities and the association of water boards started the Learning for Sustainable Development Programme (LfSD).
 The core of all activities carried out through this programme is ‘social learning': a process in which different groups, with different interests are brought together to explore values and knowledge to learn in a cooperative process for new –more sustainable- solutions.
-This national program ends late 2011.

 (c) Due to the broad definition of “public concerned”, as mentioned in the GALA, NGOs are adequately recognized and have broad access to participation in decision-making and to justice.

 (d) Measures to promote citizens to realise their sustainable ideas and create social cohesion in the Dutch civil society.